-In this paper, a control-oriented model is developed for a 225CS Wankel rotary engine produced by Advanced Innovative Engineering (UK) Ltd. Through a synthesis grey-box approach that combines State Space (SS) and artificial Neural Networks (NN), a model is derived by leveraging both first-principle knowledge and engine test data.
+In this paper, control-oriented models are developed for a 225CS Wankel rotary engine produced by Advanced Innovative Engineering (AIE) UK Ltd. Through a synthesis approach that involves State Space (SS) principles and the artificial Neural Networks (NN), the Wankel engine models are derived by leveraging both first-principle knowledge and engine test data.
 We first re-investigate the classical physics-based Mean Value Engine Model (MVEM).
-It contains differential equations mixed with empirical equations, which are inherently nonlinear and coupled.
-Moreover, the rotary configuration of Wankel engine implies distinctive dynamics which the MVEM may not be able to cover.
-Therefore, we derive a SS formulation which introduces a compact control-oriented structure with limited computational demand.
-It can effectively deal with a Multi-Input, Multi-Output (MIMO) system and avoid the cumbersome structure of the MVEM.
-On the other hand, via nonlinear system identification techniques, we compare the three different NN structures that are suitable for engine modelling using time-series test data: 1) Multi-Layer Perceptron (MLP) models; 2) the Hammerstein-Wiener (HW) models; 3) Nonlinear AutoRegressive with eXogenous inputs (NARX) models.
-These black-box methods achieve higher accuracy than the SS model and do not require any a priori knowledge of the engine dynamics.
-The resulting NN can perform as a high-fidelity engine simulator with satisfactory accuracy.
+It consists of differential equations mixed with empirical static maps, which are inherently nonlinear and coupled.
+Therefore, we derive a SS formulation which introduces a compact control-oriented structure with low computational demand.
+It avoids the cumbersome structure of the MVEM and can further facilitate the advanced modern control design.
+On the other hand, via black-box system identification techniques, we compare the different NN architectures that are suitable for engine modelling using time-series test data: 1) the Multi-Layer Perceptron (MLP) feedforward network; 2) the Elman recurrent network; 3) the Nonlinear AutoRegressive with eXogenous inputs (NARX) recurrent network.
+The NN models overall tend to achieve higher accuracy than the MVEM and the SS model and do not require a priori knowledge of the underlying physics of the engine.

 Anthony Siming Chen, Giovanni Vorraro, Matthew Turner, Reza Islam, Guido Herrmann, Stuart Burgess, Chris Brace, James Turner, Nathan Bailey